Skip to content

 Current Time Prompt

-Provides the current date and time in the configured timezone.
+Provides the current date and time in the user's timezone (falling back to the configured default).
 Always renders.

 Prompt Templates